Slaughter16/Proxmox-Networking-Lab/Pi-hole/README.md

 # Step 6: 🧩 Pi-hole DNS Server Configuration (VLAN 20)

-This guide documents how to fix and configure the Pi-hole container/VM to serve as the DNS server for **VLAN 20** and other VLANs in the Proxmox lab.
+This documentation outlines how to configure the Pi-hole container/VM as the DNS server for **VLAN 20** in your Proxmox lab environment.
+The steps also cover troubleshooting and fixing an incorrect IP address assignment.

 ## 📌 Problem

-Pi-hole VM was originally assigned an incorrect IP address: `192.168.1.2` (outside target VLAN).
+The Pi-hole VM was initially assigned an incorrect IP address: `192.168.1.2`, which is not part of VLAN 20.

-We wanted Pi-hole to use `192.168.20.2` to serve as the DNS server for All the VLANs but targeted for VLAN 20 — the same subnet as the Windows client and Debian admin VM.
+✅ **Goal:** Assign the correct static IP `192.168.20.2` to the Pi-hole VM to ensure it can function properly as the DNS server for VLAN 20 (alongside the Windows client and Debian Admin VM).

+---

 ## 🔍 Initial Troubleshooting

+1. Logged into the Pi-hole VM console.
-- Ran `ip a` on the Pi-hole console.
+2. Ran `ip a` and confirmed:
-- Verified the interface in use was `eth0`.
-- Saw the current IP was incorrect (`192.168.1.2`).
+   - Active interface: `eth0`
+   - Incorrect IP: `192.168.1.2`

 ![Pihole IP address before change](./screenshots/1_IP.png)